 - If you have been granted a Power of Attorney by your loved one.
 A Power of Attorney gives you legal authority to act on someone’s behalf.
 However, the extent of what you can and can’t do for them depends upon the contents of the Power itself.

-However, Truth Legal has helped many people through the claims process.
+However, Truth Legal has helped many people through the care home compensation claims process.
 Our expertise and experience ensures that we can conduct your claim as quickly and painlessly as possible.
 We passionately believe in the good that personal injury claims can do: making the negligent party pay for their mistakes, ensuring that they don’t treat other people in the same way, and as result taking the burden off the State.

 The fact is: if sub-standard care or other mistreatment has caused your loved one an injury, they deserve to be compensated.
 Shouldn’t those who have caused the pain and suffering be held to account for what they have done?
 Shouldn’t they be given a strong incentive to ensure that this should not be allowed to happen to anyone else?